-The utilization rates of extended care facilities have remained relatively level in 1967-69.
-This experience emerged in spite of the fact that the total number of facilities and beds certified under the HI program had increased.
-The most likely explanation might be that the administrative actions taken by the Social Security Administration to prevent the use of extended care facility benefits for domiciliary care are offsetting the increases in utilization due to medical reasons.
+The utilization rates of extended care facilities have declined in 1969 and 1970.
+The number of ECF beds certified under the medicare program has remained relatively level during this period.
+However, the ECF admission rates and average length of stay per admission have dropped sharply.
+The most likely reason for this phenomenon is that the administrative actions taken by the Social Security Administration have reduced the use of extended care facility benefits for domiciliary care.